Boran/webfact-make/vagrant.md

 vagrant up
 ```

-* Wait for many minutes, as firts the VM is created, docker+tools installed and finally the containers are created within the VM.
-To follow container creation progress once VM is running, connect into the vm with "vagrant ssh" and follow the installation with "docker logs --follow webfact"
+* Wait for many minutes, as first the box is downloaded (if needed), the VM is created, docker+tools installed and finally the containers are created within the VM.
+To follow container creation progress once VM is running, connect into the vm with "vagrant ssh" and follow the installation with "docker logs -f webfact"

 * Connect to the Webfactory UI, login as admin/admin to: http://localhost:8000